 Please click on the area of interest for more information.
 A summary of the services is also available as a printable information sheet.

-For more information about a partnership with Beat, please contact Camilla Leach, Senior Partnerships Officer via email.
+For more information about a partnership with Beat, please contact Alex Blandford, Public Sector Partnerships Lead via email.

 1-1 coaching support for adults with emerging eating disorders, who are unable to access treatment.
 Weekly telephone sessions delivered for up to 6 months by Specialist Advisors using the Centre for Clinical Intervention’s ‘Overcoming Disordered Eating’ programme.